-As the CER is also complimentary to the Trans-Tasman Travel Agreement, both Australia and New Zealand mutually recognise the economic benefits of free movement of goods and services along with the facilitated migration of citizens between each country.
+As the CER is also complimentary to the Trans-Tasman Travel Agreement, both New Zealand and Australia mutually recognise the economic benefits of free movement of goods and services along with the facilitated migration of citizens between each country.

-The free movement of goods and services through such trading arrangements have, on average, resulted in each of Australia's and New Zealand's value in exports quadrupling since the beginning of the 1990's, providing a thriving export industry and significantly contributing to national economic growth.
+The free movement of goods and services through such trading arrangements have, on average, resulted in each of New Zealand and Australia's value in exports quadrupling since the beginning of the 1990's, providing a thriving export industry and significantly contributing to national economic growth.
 Furthermore, facilitated migration has complimented free trade, providing greater labour market relations between the two countries and allowing citizens to capitalise on the growing number of employment opportunities as their economies continue to grow.

-Therefore, the addition of Canada to the CER would be an ideal arrangement for the Canadian government to seek in pursuit of economic growth and prosperity.
-Not only is the CER a functioning free trade arrangement between two like-minded countries, but it has proven to be advantageous for both the Australian and New Zealand economies with substantial benefits regarding imports, exports and overall economic growth.
+Therefore, the addition of Canada and the United Kingdom to the CER would be advantageous for economic growth and prosperity.
+Not only is the CER a functioning free trade arrangement between two like-minded countries, but it has proven to be advantageous for both the New Zealand and Australian economies with substantial benefits regarding imports, exports and overall economic growth.

-As the Canadian government seeks trading relationships in an increasingly globalized world, an obvious direction is to seek the already existing agreement with our closest Commonwealth partners, providing a working model upon which Canada can join.
+As both the Canadian and British governments seek trading relationships in an increasingly globalized world, an obvious direction is to seek an already existing agreement with their closest Commonwealth partners, providing a working model upon which Canada and the United Kingdom can join.